Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     private List<Idamager> thisshouldgetdamaged = new List<Idamager>(); // list created which will append what objects can be damaged by the enemy
 ```

-* The damage variable will be the amount of damage that will be inflicted with each enemy attack.
+* The `Damage` variable will be the amount of damage that will be inflicted with each enemy attack.
-The DPS variable is the damage rate of the enemy.
+The `DPS` variable is the damage rate of the enemy.
-Lastly, the list variable thisshouldgetdamaged will append objects into a list which are under the idamager interface that will be damaged by the enemy.
+Lastly, the list variable `thisshouldgetdamaged` will append objects into a list which are under the `Idamager interface` that will be damaged by the enemy.

 * We start off with defining a coroutine whereby the player will receive damage every time the player is in the collision of the enemy.